spacetimed/Floatr/README.md

 # Floatr
-A lightweight **TypeScript/HTML5/JS** library to create animated, floating particles inside an HTML element.
+A lightweight **TypeScript/HTML5/JS** library to create animated, floating particles inside of an HTML element.

 This library utilizes **HTML5** canvas elements to make animations as efficient as possible.
 Different frame rates are accounted for by the library.

 ----------
 ## Demo